luigisaetta/data-science-bp/README.md

 ## Features
 * How to compute basic stats for a dataset
+* How to easily ploy hystograms o features using Seaborn and Matplotlib
 * Usage of **ocifs** for easy access to OCI **Object Storage**
 * plot a **Correlation Matrix** as an **HeatMap** using **Seaborn**
 * How to check if **GPU** support is working
-* How to do K-fold Cross Validation
+* How to do **K-fold Cross Validation*

 ## Examples on how to use Catboost
 You can find examples in this other repository of mine: